Colon cancer develops when tumorous growths form in the large intestine. It is now the third most common type of cancer in the United States.

 Polyps are growths that form on the inside of the colon.
 Polyps are noncancerous, but cancer can begin with some types of polyps.

 If a person has a type of noncancerous polyp called an adenomatous polyp, they have an

 Cancerous cells may spread from malignant tumors to other parts of the body through the blood and lymph systems.

 These cancer cells can grow and invade healthy tissue nearby and throughout the body in a process called metastasis.
 The result is a more serious, less treatable condition.

-The exact causes are unknown, but colon cancer has several potential risk factors:
+The exact causes of colon cancer are unknown, but there are several potential risk factors.